tsuru/tsuru/docs/services/usage.rst

     $ crane target tsuru.myhost.com

-After that, all you need is create a user and authenticate to start creating apps and pushing code to them:
+After that, all you need is create a user and authenticate:

 .. highlight:: bash